datanav/docs/overview.rst

   # Install Pip
   python3 -m ensurepip

-  # Install the Sesam client
+  # Install the sesam client - see note below for how to install and run sesam in a virtual environment instead
   pip3 install -U sesamclient